ls1intum/Artemis/docs/user/exams/instructors_guide.rst

     .. note::
         Only the creator of the test run is able to assess his submissions.

-- You can view the results of the assessment of the test run by clicking on ``Summary``.
+- You can view the results of the assessment of the test run by clicking on |summary|.
 This page simulates the *Student Exam Summary* where the students can view their submissions and the results once they are published.
 - Here instructors can also use the ``complaint`` feature and respond to it to conclude the full  :ref:`exam timeline <timeline>`.

 .. note::